ethanuppal/spade/README.md

 That will install a `spade` binary to your [cargo home](https://doc.rust-lang.org/book/ch14-04-installing-binaries.html).

-If you are interested in contributing to spade, the [ARCHITECTURE.md](ARCHITECTURE.md) document is a good place to start.
-It gives an overview of the inner workings of the compiler.

 ## Editor integration

 There are editor plugins for syntax highlighting available for some editors